 - Founded by 19 governors and supported by major businessesWGU was founded by 19 U.S. governors.
 WGU is also supported by over 20 major corporations and foundations who believe in the university’s commitment to producing highly competent graduates.
 Several of these corporations continue to serve on our National Advisory Board.

 Our focus on competency development is also valued by employers.
 As a graduate of WGU, you’ll have a valued credential that is recognized by employers.
 You can learn more about how employers view WGU graduates by exploring our Student Success and Performance Data.

 WGU Admission Process

 To be admitted into this Teachers College program, you must:

 - Possess a high school diploma or its equivalent.

 - Show proof of having completed a Pre-Calculus or Calculus course as well as a Natural Science course (in Chemistry, Biology, Physics, or Geosciences) which includes a lab with a grade of C or better.
 Why do you have these requirements?

-You will also be required to take and pass the WGU Readiness Assessment—a short, three-part online admissions tests that helps determine your likelihood of success in a WGU program.
+Applicants who do not possess an AA or AS degree will also be required to take and pass the WGU Readiness Assessment—a short, three-part online admissions test that helps determine your likelihood of success in a WGU program.

 Demonstration Teaching Special Requirements: